-All staff will report any incidents of aggression or violence (or near misses) directed to themselves to the Executive Headteacher/Head of School immediately.
+All staff will report any incidents of aggression or violence (or near misses) directed to themselves to their line manager/ Executive Headteacher/Headteacher/Head of School immediately.
 This applies to violence from pupils, visitors or other staff.

-Visitors
+36 Visitors

-All visitors and other users of the premises (e.g. contractors and delivery men) are expected, as far as reasonably possible, to observe the safety rules of the school.
+All visitors and other users of the premises (e.g., contractors and delivery men) are expected, as far as reasonably possible, to observe the safety rules of the School.